CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-integration-variables.md

 ### Foreach properties

 The following properties can be used in a foreach.
+You can find an [example usage here](./personalization#)

 * **{$nickname.products}**: can be used to loop over all the products in the webshop
 * **{$nickname.orders}**: can be used to loop over all the orders in the webshop